swillinger/knapsack/docs/getting-started.md

 └── readme.md
 ```

-Your `patterns` folder is where you'll place any new component files as a default, there's even a few examples included already to get an idea of how they're structured.
-To see them on your dashboard view follow the header navigation link for `patterns`, and there will be three options in your pattern list:

-* Button
-* Hero
-* Card

-Go ahead and click on `button` to see the rendered component and it's attributes.
-In the next section we'll take a look at the what is going into making this component, and how we can edit it with our dashboard user interface.
+Now that we have our dashboard up let's take a look at how we can customize it with the browser's user interface to fit the style of our new project.